wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 In the case of flushes, `S_B`, `E_B` and `M_B` blocks will transit back to `S` state.
 If the flush also races with external invalidations, then the block state may also be `I_B`, in which case it will transit from `I_B` to `I`.
-In this case, the directory and data array will also be invalidated, by calling `dealloc()`.
+In this case, the directory and data array will also be invalidated, by calling `deallocate()`.
 (Strangely, the `deallocate()` part is not in the flush response handler of inclusive cache).

 ##### handleFlushLineInv(), Request Path